zihang-huang/ChatMathEquation/README.md

 - `https://*.openai.com/*`

 You can expand the `@match` entries later if you want the script to run on more sites.

-## Installation

-1. Install a userscript manager such as Tampermonkey.
-2. Open Tampermonkey and create a new script.
-3. Replace the default template with the contents of `tampermonkey-equation-copy.user.js`.
-4. Save the script.
-5. Open or refresh ChatGPT, Gemini, Claude, or another matched site.

 ## Usage